jizhang/jizhang.github.com/source/_drafts/restful-api-authentication-with-spring-security.md

 ![Spring Security](images/spring-security.png)

-Having said that, personally I still prefer to maintain a consistent API style in user authentication, and I don't want to write awkward logics with raw Servlet request/response in Filter, instead of using what Spring MVC provides, i.e. `@RestController`, `@RequestBody`, form validation, etc. Luckily, Spring Security provides integration for Servlet API, so that we can login/logout user within the Controller.
+Having said that, personally I still prefer to maintain a consistent API style in user authentication, and I don't want to write awkward logics with raw Servlet request/response objects in Filter, instead of using what Spring MVC provides, i.e. `@RestController`, `@RequestBody`, form validation, etc. Luckily, Spring Security provides integration for Servlet API, so that we can login/logout user within the Controller.
 In this article, I will demonstrate how to use Spring Security to guard your RESTful API server, with the following functions:

 * Login/logout with JSON API.
 * Return 401 for unauthenticated requests.